 Raster vs. vector: what’s the difference?

 Have you ever tried to enlarge a photograph, only to find it gets distorted at a larger size?
 This type of image is known as a raster.
 Some common raster graphics file types include PNGs, GIFs and JPEGs.
 A raster image is made up of a fixed number of individual coloured pixels that, when viewed together, form a complete picture.
 The more pixels that the picture contains, the higher its resolution.
-When you enlarge a raster image, your computer interpolates or infers the information that should be used to fill in the newly formed space.
+When you enlarge a raster image, your computer 'guesses' the information that should be used to fill in the newly formed space.
 This is what causes it to look blurry, pixelated or distorted.

 Vector graphics use mathematically based points, lines, curves and shapes to create graphics.
 Due to the way that they are created, vector graphics can be infinitely stretched and resized without losing any image quality which makes them perfect for items like company logos.
 Vector graphics file types include Adobe Illustrator (AIs), SVGs and EPS’.
 Whenever a designer creates a new graphic from scratch, such as a logo, generally they will create it as a vector, because it provides more flexibility in how they can later use that image.

 Common image file types and their uses